-All of the 16 patient Care Quality Commission comment cards we received were positive about the service experienced.
+We received 22 patient Care Quality Commission comment cards and 20 were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
+Two comment cards were neutral.